-Week 17 sees more big changes, as your baby starts storing body fat and working on her swallowing and sucking skills.
-Here’s everything your baby and your body is doing at 17 weeks pregnant.
+At seventeen weeks pregnant, you start to see some more big changes.
+Your baby starts storing body fat and working on her swallowing and sucking skills.
+Here’s everything you need to know about any symptoms or what your baby and your body are doing at 17 weeks pregnant.

 Your little one is now around five inches long, which means she could still fit in the palm of your hand.
 She should also weigh about five ounces now, which is just a little bit heavier than a £2 coin!